Eikix/articles/blog-posts/my-first-sync-article/my-first-sync-article.md

 canonical_url:
 ---

 Serverless Framework and AWS CDK are two important players in the serverless development ecosystem.
-At first glance, you would think they are competitors, but I've been using Serverless Framework along with AWS CDK and Typescript for half a year now to develop cloud-native applications.
+At first glance, you would think they are competitors, but I've been combining Serverless Framework, AWS CDK and Typescript for half a year to develop cloud-native applications.
 In my experience, it's mostly been a breeze - mostly 🥺.

 ## TL;DR